section-engineering-education/engineering-education/content/articles/convert-html-to-pdf-with-docraptor/index.md

 ![generated pdf](/engineering-education/convert-html-to-pdf-with-docraptor/converted-pdf-with-docraptor.png)

 ### Conclusion
 For a long time, DocRaptor has converted HTML documents to PDF format.
 Its strategy differs from other strategies because it is more detailed, compact, and direct.
 It is considered when we need to convert multiple reports to PDF format.
-From the establishment to the documentation and links provided, the means of use are provided where other cases are involved.

 This article covered converting HTML documents to PDF using the DocRaptor API.
 The article is beneficial with the diverse techniques used and organized with proper documentation.